Space Viking: Sequels

 During the 1980s Jerry Pournelle began work on a sequel, Return of Space Viking.
 The sequel was authorised by the Piper estate, but a combination of other projects and difficulties with the plot led to it being abandoned.
 A sequel, written by John F. Carr (who has been publishing sequels to Lord Kalvan of Otherwhen) and Mike Robertson was published in 2011.
 Entitled The Last Space Viking, the novel is set one hundred years after the original, in the early years of the Empire.
 Additionally, Carr announced he has rewritten the original sequel abandoned by Pournelle and it is currently being edited.
 This novel is set twenty years after the original and continues the story of Trask.

 In addition, science fiction author Terry Mancour published the first sequel to Space Viking in March, 2011, on Kindle and other electronic formats.
 Titled Prince of Tanith, the novel takes place just two years after the end of Space Viking and introduces Princess Valerie Trask, Lucas Trask's new wife from civilized Marduk.
-The use of a split narrative between Lucas (who had the sole perspective in Space Viking) and Valerie is a departure from Piper's style, but is used effectively.
+The use of a split narrative between Lucas (who had the sole perspective in Space Viking) and Valerie is a departure from Piper's style.
 Of particular note in this sequel are the return of Count Garvan Spasso and a mysterious off-stage figure known only as "the Wizard" who seems to be helping the Princely Realm of Tanith for mysterious reasons of his own.
 Although Mancour did not receive authorization from the Piper estate to continue the story, he could do so as the work's copyright had expired.

 To follow up, Mancour published a second sequel, Princess Valerie's War, in July 2011.
 In this sequel, Princess Valerie deals with ruling her semi-barbaric Space Viking world while her husband, Lucas Trask, has been captured by agents of Aton, a "civilized" world rule by a despotic bureaucracy and in charge of a large trading empire within the Old Federation.
 In addition, there seems to be some unlikely collusion on the part of Aton and some Space Viking elements.

 Additional sequels to The Tanith Series include: